Free tool · CMS NPPES NPI Registry

 What is NPPES and where does this data come from?

 NPPES stands for the National Plan and Provider Enumeration System, maintained by CMS.
-It is the official federal registry for all U.S. healthcare provider NPI numbers.
-Fonteum queries the NPPES NPI Registry public API in real-time, so results reflect the current state of the federal database.
+It is the federal system of record for NPIs assigned to eligible, enumerated healthcare providers and organizations.
+Fonteum queries the NPPES NPI Registry public API in real time.
 Data is US-Government-Works (public domain).

 How do I look up an NPI number by name?